aprilha3097/The-Gluten-Free-Blog/README.md

 ## Deployment

-*The Gluten Free Cookbook* was developed using GitPod, using GitHub to host the repository.
+*The Gluten Free Cookbook* was developed using GitPod and using GitHub to host the repository.

 ### Cloning *The Gluten Free Cookbook* from GitHub ###